devtron-labs/devtron/docs/setup/install/README.md

 Devtron is installed over a Kubernetes cluster and can be installed standalone or along with CI/CD integration:

-* [Devtron](install-devtron.md): The Devtron installation includes basic Helm charts and is used to deploy, observe, manage, and debug existing Helm applications in all the clusters.
 * [Devtron with CI/CD](install-devtron-with-cicd.md): Devtron installation with the CI/CD integration is used to perform CI/CD, security scanning, GitOps, debugging, and observability.
+* [Devtron](install-devtron.md): The Devtron installation includes functionalities to deploy, observe, manage, and debug existing Helm applications in multiple clusters and deeply integrate with multiple tools using extensions.

 ## Recommended resources